Applications of closed models defined by counting to graph theory and topology

-Is the action of $Gal(\bar Q/Q)$ on the category of dessins d'enfant induces an action of $Gal(\bar Q/Q)$ on the image of $FS_2$ in the homotopy category of the Quillen model defined on the category of $F_2$-sets by transferring the Quillen model defined on $Gph$?
+{\bf Questions.} Is the action of $Gal(\bar Q/Q)$ on the category of dessins d'enfant induces an action of $Gal(\bar Q/Q)$ on the image of $FS_2$ in the homotopy category of the closed model defined on the category of $F_2$-sets ?